 - Kelly Drive aka “The Loop” or “The East Falls Loop” – This almost nine-mile run begins at Lloyd Hall, One Boathouse Row.
 The first segment stretches along the Schuylkill River to the Falls Bridge.
 Turn left, cross the bridge and turn left again, to head back downtown.
 For the very ambitious: Stay on the path, passing the bridge.
 The trail stretches for almost 20 more miles to Valley Forge National Park.
 For more info, click here.

-- Along the Schuylkill River – To get in a 2-mile run along the river, start at the Philadelphia Museum of Art and follow the trail which is both on land and in the river thanks to the Schuylkill Banks boardwalk, until it ends in South Philadelphia.
+- Along the Schuylkill River – To get in a 2-mile run along the river, start at the Philadelphia Museum of Art and follow the Schuylkill River Trail — one of the nation’s top riverwalks according to USA Today — which is both on land and in the river thanks to the Schuylkill Banks boardwalk, until it ends in South Philadelphia.
 The trail will eventually be an uninterrupted 99-mile path stretching to suburban Pottstown, PA.
 For more info, click here.

 - Boxer’s Trail – Nature lovers will enjoy this 3.8 mile path that’s paved in some areas through Fairmount Park where legendary boxer Joe Frazier prepared for his epic battle against Muhammad Ali.
 Start and end your run at Reservoir Drive and North 33rd Street (near the Sedgley Woods Disc Golf course).
 For more info, click here.